final-hill/cathedral/CONTRIBUTING.md

 - **Organization Contributor**: Can perform all workflow operations (create, edit, review, approve, reject, remove, restore)
 - **Organization Admin**: Has all contributor permissions plus user management capabilities

+### Requirement Versioning and Parallel Development

+The Cathedral system supports a sophisticated versioning model that allows for parallel development of requirements:

+#### Version Creation
+- Each requirement can have multiple versions over time
+- Versions are identified by their `effectiveFrom` timestamp
+- Only one version can be **Active** at any given time
+- Multiple versions can exist simultaneously in **Proposed** or **Review** states

+#### Parallel Development Support
+The system supports multiple concurrent changes to the same requirement:

+1. **Active Requirement**: The current official version with a unique `ReqId`
+2. **Parallel Proposals**: Multiple independent revisions can be proposed simultaneously
+3. **Independent Review**: Each proposed version follows its own review cycle
+4. **Conflict Prevention**: Only one revision process can be initiated at a time from the same Active version

+#### Example Workflow
+Consider requirement R.1.1 that is currently **Active**:

+1. User A creates a revision → New version R.1.1-Rev1 in **Proposed** state
+2. User B attempts to create another revision → **Blocked** (conflicts with existing revision)
+3. R.1.1-Rev1 moves through **Review** → **Active** (becomes R.1.2)
+4. Now User B can create a revision from R.1.2

+This prevents conflicting changes and ensures clear change management.

 ### Implementation Details

 #### API Endpoints